MTA-STS and TLS-RPT: setup, testing, and failure diagnosis

 Step 3 — Wait and read TLS-RPT

 TLS-RPT reports arrive daily as JSON-formatted email attachments.
 They list every TLS connection attempt to your MX hosts and the outcome.
-Look for failures: cert mismatches, expired certs, STARTTLS not offered, downgrade attempts.
+Look for failures: cert mismatches, expired certs, STARTTLS not offered, and downgrade attempts.
+Keep the adjacent MX, TLS, and authentication records under review with the domain monitoring workflow.

 | Failure | Likely cause | Fix |